jonasgwt/ChargeEV/README.md

 #### GiveACharge
 This enables individuals or comapanies to loan out their chargers.
 The fees are pre-determined.
 We used an API to calculate the average electricity cost of the area around the charger and also the chargers around.
 This helps the host better guage the pricing.
-Hosts will be notified when user is nearby, this is done via expo Geo-fencing
+Hosts will be notified when user is nearby, this is done via Expo Geo-fencing

 Setting up:
 <p float="left">
   <img src="photo/host.gif" width="30%" height="30%" />
 </p>

 #### Telegram Bot
 To provide a more interactive support experience.
 The telegram bot is created to help users troubleshoot issues they face.